-Throughout this CP, the words that are used to define the significance of particular requirements are:
+Throughout this CP, the words that are used to define the significance of requirements are:

-"must" This word, or the word "require", means that the definition is an absolute requirement of this CP. "must not" This phrase means that the definition is an absolute prohibition of this CP. "should" This word means that there may exist valid reasons in particular circumstances to ignore this item, but the full implications should be understood and the case carefully weighed before choosing a different course. "should not" This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label. "may" This word, or the word "optional", means that an item is truly discretionary.
+- "must not" This phrase means that the definition is an absolute prohibition of this CP. - "should" This word means that there may exist valid reasons circumstances to ignore this item, but the full implications should be understood, and the case carefully weighed before choosing a different course. - "should not" This phrase means that there may exist valid reasons circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood, and the case carefully weighed before implementing any behavior described with this label. - "may" This word, or the word "optional", means that an item is truly discretionary.